wyuinche/mitum-js-util/README.md

 'mitum blocksign' provides one more additional operation, `Sign-Documents`.

-Available document types for each models are like below.
+Available document types for each model are like below.

 * Use only one document type, 'blocksign' document for 'mitum blocksign'.
 * Use four document types, 'user, 'land', 'vote', and 'history' for 'mitum blockcity'.